Toxic Crusaders

-Toxic Crusaders is a 1991 animated series aimed at children, loosely based on The Toxic Avenger films.
+Toxic Crusaders is an American animated series loosely based on The Toxic Avenger films.
 It features Toxie, the lead character of the films, leading a group of misfit superheroes who combat pollution.
-This followed a trend of environmentally considerate cartoons and comics of the time, including Captain Planet and the Planeteers, Swamp Thing, and the Teenage Mutant Ninja Turtles Adventures, as well as cartoons based on R-rated properties like RoboCop and Police Academy.
-As this incarnation was aimed at children, Toxic Crusaders is considerably tamer than the edgy films it was based on (although it nevertheless contained many adult-oriented jokes that would go over most children's heads).
+This followed a trend of environmentally considerate animated series and comics of the time, including Captain Planet and the Planeteers, Swamp Thing, and Teenage Mutant Ninja Turtles Adventures, as well as animated series based on R-rated properties like RoboCop and Police Academy.
+As this incarnation was aimed at children, Toxic Crusaders is considerably tamer than the films it was based on, although it contained adult-oriented jokes that would go over most children's heads.

-Thirteen episodes were produced and aired, with at least a few episodes airing as a "trial run" in Summer 1990 followed by the official debut on January 21, 1991.
+Thirteen episodes were produced and aired, with some episodes airing as a "trial run" in Summer 1990 followed by the official debut on January 21, 1991.

-It aired on YTV 1991 to 1992 in Canada.
+The show aired in Canada on YTV from 1991 to 1992.
 The US cable network G4 aired the first two episodes on July 25, 2009.

 Overview

-Prior to Toxic Crusaders, cartoons based on R-rated (under-17s must be accompanied) films had indeed been attempted with programs like Rambo: The Force of Freedom.
-However, the content of the Toxic Avenger films was arguably more controversial than many such films, featuring strong sexual content in addition to intense violence.
-Created by New York-based Troma, Inc., a company famous for such low-budget classic films as Chopper Chicks in Zombietown, Class of Nuke 'Em High, and Sgt.
-Kabukiman, NYPD, the animated Toxic Crusaders departed significantly from its live-action source.
+Prior to Toxic Crusaders, cartoons based on R-rated films had been attempted with programs such as Rambo: The Force of Freedom.
+However, the content of the Toxic Avenger films was arguably more controversial, featuring strong sexual content and intense violence.
+Created by New York-based Troma, Inc., a company famous for low-budget films such as Chopper Chicks in Zombietown, Class of Nuke 'Em High, and Sgt.
+Kabukiman, NYPD, the series was significantly different from its live-action source material.

-The Toxic Avenger film series starred Melvin Junko, a scrawny nerd who, through exposure to toxic waste, was mutated into a "hideously deformed creature of superhuman size and strength."
+The Toxic Avenger film series starred Melvin Junko, a scrawny nerd who, after being exposed to toxic waste, was mutated into a "hideously deformed creature of superhuman size and strength."
 In the films, "Toxie" took his revenge on industrial America by means of gory violence and bloodbaths.
 True to Troma's reputation, other R-rated material abounded as well.

-Only thirteen syndicated episodes of Toxic Crusaders were produced, but like the feature films, the episodes became cult favorites, spawning a string of merchandising.
+Only thirteen syndicated episodes were produced, but like the feature films, the show became a cult favorite, spawning a string of merchandise.